tdilauro/Simplified-wiki/One-Click-Digital.md

 An HTTP POST call performs a checkout.
 A DELETE call returns a book.
 And a GET call returns the patron's current checkouts.

 The book is checked out for X number of days, where X is determined by your library's agreement with OneClick.
 You can shorten the amount of time a book is checked out for by passing the optional "days" parameter.
-You cannot extend the checkout time range with the "days" parameter past the library's default X.  You will be able to extend the load by sending a renew call.
+You cannot extend the checkout time range with the "days" parameter past the library's default X.  You will be able to extend the loan by sending a renew call.

 Audiobooks are multi-use unlimited subscriptions.
 Eboooks are single-use 1 copy, but some have catalog-level expirations, which will see in deltas.

 ## Holds:
 Work like checkouts, but with books in the catalog that are not currently available.
 If you attempt to put a hold on a book that is currently available, your hold request will succeed, and then a bit later, a OneClick daemon will silently convert the hold record to a checkout record.
+Holds don't expire, they just convert to checkouts when the items become available.

 ## Wishlists: